Vegan Meal Prep – Week 10

 Weekly Vegan Meal Prep Ideas

 It wasn’t a huge prep this week but I have two soups, a salad and plenty of veggies to eat.
 I’ll mix and match the veggies and add them to salads and buddha bowls.
+For more ideas on putting together a plant-based meal plan, check out my 3-day whole food plant-based meal plan.

 What I Prepped This week